ivan3bx/canonify/README.md

 ```

 ### URL assumptions

+This approach assumes a **high regularlity** to URL naming schemes originating
+from the same domain.

 By instantiating a new resolver with a caching store, the resolver will apply
 exclusions found in earlier URLs to URLs from the same domain.
 For the above